-The Housing Element of the City's General Plan was last-updated in 2018 to respond to the 2014-2021 housing element cycle (5th cycle RHNA allocation).
+The Housing Element of the City's General Plan was last updated in 2018 to respond to the 2014-2021 housing element cycle (5th cycle RHNA allocation).
 The City of Riverside most recently received its RHNA allocation of 18,458 housing units for the 2021-2029 Housing Element Cycle.
 As part of this process the City has provided a buffer of approximately 5,500 dwelling units (approximately 30 percent over and above the RHNA allocation), and the City will identify space for up to 24,000 new homes for the 2021-2029 RHNA cycle.
-As part of this process, the City of Riverside assumed 2.90 persons per household (PPH).6 (City of Riverside 2021b: Table 3.16-1.)
-UCR and adjacent areas fall within Ward 2 of the City's planning documents.
 The City has initiated an update to the its Housing Element to accommodate and address the upcoming RHNA cycle.
-The City of Riverside prepared a Draft and Final Environmental Impact Report for the Housing Element update and rezoning.
-The rezoning includes land use map changes in Ward 27 and amendments to the University Avenue Specific Plan.
-8 This includes identification of a number of opportunity sites within this Ward.
-9 The Riverside Planning Commission recommended approval of the Housing Element materials, including the General Plan, Zoning, and Specific Plan amendments, on September 9, 2021 (City of Riverside 2021c) with approval by City Council occurring on October 5, 2021 and October 19, 2021.
-(City of Riverside 2021d and 2021e, respectively) As part of these amendments, development capacity in Ward 2 was proposed to increase to 3,770 dwelling units (10,993 persons assuming 2.90 PPH; or 12,347 assuming 3.28 PPH).
 The Housing Element contains the housing needs assessment based on demographic characteristics and anticipated changes, a constraints analysis for the development of housing by income groups and special needs, an inventory of housing resources, and objectives, policies, and implementation programs to address the development, improvement, and conservation of housing in Riverside.